Jet4You/Jet/Projects/README.md

 - main projects (stored in this folder)
 - component libraries (stored in the `Components` folder)

-Every project that is directly related to the RigC language is a main project.
+Every project that is directly related to the Jet language is a main project.
 The second group consists of libraries that are used by the main projects.
 We are aware that as the language evolves, the number of sub-projects will increase significantly, so we decided to have the most important ones separated from the rest.